History | Introduction of JIPAD | JIPAD | JIPAD is Japan's largest intensive care database

 Date Event

-July 2011 Launched a working group for database creation
+July 2011 Established a working group for database creation.

 2011

-January 2013 Started pilot studies in 5 facilities
+January 2013 Started pilot studies at 5 facilities.

 March 2013